fejes713/accessibility-guide/data/alt-full-stop.md

-### Put full stop at the end of `alt` tag
+### Put a full stop at the end of the `alt` tag

 ### Detailed explanation
-Put the full stop at the end of image description inside `alt` tag so that screen reader can make a short pause which leads to better user experience.
+Put a full stop at the end of an image's description inside the `alt` tag, so that screen readers can make a short pause which leads to better user experience.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->